William Nott-Bower: Biography

+Honours

 He was knighted in 1911, was appointed a Commander of the Royal Victorian Order (CVO) the same year, and was later promoted to a Knight Commander (KCVO) in the order.

 Family

 Bower married, on 1 June 1889, Florence Harrison, daughter of Reginald Harrison.
 Their son was Sir John Nott-Bower (1892–1972), who later headed the London Metropolitan Police.